alibaba/graph-learn/docs/data_loader_en.md

 <br />

 ## 1.4 Label format（LABELED）
-The label format is used to express the situation where the vertices or edges are labeled.
-The label has only one column, which is of type int.
-When the data format has labels, it is necessary to display and specify **LABELD** to inform the system, in the API description.
+The `label` format is used to express the situation where the vertices or edges are labeled.
+The label information is stored in a standalone column, the type of is **int**.
+No matter the vertices or edges are labeled, please call the corresponding API and mark the parameters with **LABELED**.

-The schema of the vertex data label format:
+The schema of labeled vertex data format:

 | source | data type | comments |
 | --- | --- | --- |